-International Transfer of Health Data for Research
+International Sharing of Personal Health Data for Research

-This project is the first tripartite collaboration between ALLEA, EASAC, and FEAM and will benefit from the complementary expertise joined in these networks.
+This is the first report published by the tripartite collaboration between ALLEA, EASAC, and FEAM and benefits from the complementary expertise joined in these networks.
 ALLEA has significant interest in sharing and using data (e.g. “Flourishing in a data-enabled society” and “Sustainable and FAIR data sharing in the Humanities”) and will ensure that the project takes a broad and interdisciplinary perspective.
 EASAC has a history of interest in optimising the use of health research data, and worked together with FEAM in providing evidence on the value of research and the need for collaborative activity, in previous discussions with the European Commission and Parliament (e.g. ‘’Protecting health and scientific research in the Data Protection Regulation’’).
 FEAM has collaborated with numerous health stakeholders to issue recommendations in view of the discussions preceding the GDPR (e.g. “Ensuring a healthy future for scientific research through the Data Protection Regulation”).

 Previously, ALLEA, FEAM and EASAC published a joint open letter to the EU Health Commissioner on the Implications of the ECJ decision on the “Shrems II” for international sharing of health data for research.